casper-ecosystem/cep-78-enhanced-nft/README.md

 ## Casper Event Standard

-When the `CES` events mode is enabled during contract installation, the operations that make changes on the tokens are recorded in the `__events` dictionary.
-Such event entries can be observed via a node's Server Side Events stream or querying the dictionary at any time using the RPC interface.
+`CES` is an option within the `EventsMode` modality that determines how changes to tokens issued by the contract instance will be recorded.
+Any changes are recorded in the `__events` dictionary and can be observed via a node's Server Side Events stream.
+They may also be viewed by querying the dictionary at any time using the JSON-RPC interface.

-The emitted events are encoded according to the [Casper Event Standard](https://github.com/make-software/casper-event-standard), and the schema can be known by an observer reading the `__events_schema` contract named key.
+The emitted events are encoded according to the [Casper Event Standard](https://github.com/make-software/casper-event-standard), and the schema is visible to an observer reading the `__events_schema` contract named key.

-For this CEP-78 reference implementation in particular, the events schema is the following:
+For this CEP-78 reference implementation, the events schema is as follows:

 | Event name      | Included values and type                                             |
 | --------------- | -------------------------------------------------------------------- |